-A company will have a ticker symbol (e.g., CMCSA for Comcast) if it is publicly traded on one of the world's stock exchanges.
+A company will have a ticker symbol if it is publicly traded on one of the world's stock exchanges.
 The ticker symbol is a unique identifier - a type of short form.
-Knowing the ticker symbol for a given company is helpful in finding the most precise information and data.
+Knowing the ticker symbol for a company is helpful when you are researching - your searches will be very precise.

 Check the following sources for information about mergers and acquisitions.